 - 2.6.6 The Application Site is current fenced off with no particular activity on-site.
 The Application Site is surrounded by other existing uses such as village developments, water ponds, and open storage sites.
-Based on the desktop review and site surveys conducted in July 2022, November 2023, January 2024 and September 2024, there were no odour detected around the site boundary, including areas of the water ponds and nullahs.
+Based on the desktop review and site surveys conducted in July 2022, November 2023, January 2024, September 2024, and February 2025, there were no odour detected around the site boundary, including areas of the water ponds and nullahs.
+Also, no existing or planned odour source (e.g. sewage treatment works, livestock farm, etc.) is identified within 200m assessment area in the desktop review or site surveys.
 Figure 2.3 refers. - 2.6.7 The San Tin/ Lok Ma Chau Development Node EIA (AEIAR-261/2024) is taken into account to evaluate the odour impact in future scenarios.
 According to the EIA, there is no planned chimney and odour source within 200m from the Proposed Development.
 The only potential odour source identified is the proposed on-site sewage treatment plant (STP) located at level B1 of the proposed RCHE.
-The location of the proposed STP is shown in Figure 2.4. - 2.6.8 Details of the design of the STP will be subject to the detailed design stage.
+The location of the proposed STP is shown in Figure 2.4.

+- 2.6.8 Sewage generated from the proposed development will be collected by proposed sewer pipeline and treated by an on-site STP.
+The STP will adopt tertiary treatment standard using membrane bioreactor (MBR) treatment technique.
+Details of the design of the STP will be subject to the detailed design stage.
 The proposed STP will be underground in the basement and within an enclosed building structure.
-The exhaust point shall be equipped with a deodorizer with high odour removal efficiency of ≥95% to ensure the exhaust will be deodorized before entering the atmosphere1.
-The exhaust point of the STP will be placed aboveground, designed to direct away from nearby sensitive users, and with a separation distance of at least 23m away from any nearby sensitive receivers.
-The design of the STP shall follow the "Guidelines for the Design of Small Sewage Treatment Plants" for minimization of the odour impact as set out by EPD.
-Figure 2.5 shows the proposed location of the exhaust point for the STP. - 2.6.9 Given that the proposed STP is of small scale (<200m3/day), with careful design of this underground STP and installation of high odour removal efficiency (at least 95%) deodorizer, and the exhaust is located away for any nearby ASRs, no adverse odour impact is anticipated from the STP.
+The exhaust point shall be equipped with a deodorizer with high odour removal efficiency of ≥95% for H2S to ensure the exhaust will be deodorized before entering the atmosphere1.
+The exhaust point of the STP will be placed aboveground, designed to direct away from nearby sensitive users, and with a separation distance of about 24m (>15m) away from the nearest air sensitive receiver (See Figure 2.5).
+The design of the STP shall follow the "Guidelines for the Design of Small Sewage Treatment Plants" for minimization of the exhaust point for the STP. - 2.6.9 With reference to the approved EIA report of Comprehensive Development and Wetland Protection Near Yau Mei San Tsuen (EIA-227/2015), an interim STP with tertiary treatment using similar MBR treatment technique was proposed and with a designed capacity at about 148 m3/day ADWF.
+The result of odour modelling in this approved EIA has revealed that a separation distance between the exhaust and ASR at about 15m was well below the odour criteria.
+Also, the STP in the approved EIA has a similar setting as the current proposed STP, which they are both designed to locate within a totally enclosed building with underground system.
+As for the current proposed STP for the RCHE development, the exhaust will be directed away from nearby ASRs and a with separate distance >15m, thus no adverse odour impact is anticipated. - 2.6.10 Given that the proposed STP is of small scale (about 238 m3/day), with careful design of this underground STP and installation of high odour removal efficiency (at least 95% for H2S) deodorizer, sufficient separation distance at about 24m (>15m) from the nearest ASRs and the exhaust is located away for any nearby ASRs, no adverse odour impact on any nearby ASRS including the Proposed Development is anticipated from the STP.